 On behalf of a specialty pharmaceutical company, Health Advances developed a comprehensive launch strategy road map for commercialization of what would be the first drug approved for a specific lysosomal storage disease.
 This involved a detailed examination of how treatment patterns would shift, strategies for different patient segments, and expected adoption rates over time.

 International Orphan Drug Pricing Strategy

 Using in-depth interviews with KOLs, government agencies, disease foundations, patient groups and various payers across 19 ex-US markets, Health Advances prepared an analysis of key product adoption and market penetration issues that would frame the pricing and reimbursement strategy for this orphan drug.
 The information informed the clinical trial design strategy and the international pricing strategy.

-Orphan Disease Strategy
+Development of Orphan Entry Strategy

 Cost Effectiveness Assessment in Acute Respiratory Distress Syndrome